Uh oh! We don't support IE due to its failure to integrate new web standards.

 As you can imagine, the size of Walt Disney World makes good transportation a must.

-To help you get around, Disney uses several different forms of transport within its system:
+To help you get around, Disney uses several forms of transport within its system:

 • buses